-A fast-tracked multi-phased renovation for the new Denver Public Schools vertical campus and administration headquarters in downtown Denver completed on schedule for the recent opening semester when the first wave of students and DPS administration walked through the doors.
+Denver is heralded as one of the fastest growing cities in America, bringing more people and businesses to Colorado’s largest city and capital causing a massive spike in property value.
+To combat this issue, Denver Public Schools are consolidating administrative headquarters and multiple schools into one, vertical campus.
 The new DPS Vertical Campus houses the Downtown Denver Expeditionary School, Emily Griffith High School, Emily Griffith Technical College, Emily’s Cafe, an employee cafeteria with open collaboration spaces, new locker rooms and continuing education facilities.

-The Design Build vertical campus project includes elementary, high school and college classrooms with all associated academic office space, student organizations spaces, collaborative administrative office spaces and expansion of the ground floor and lobby areas and the 14th floor cafeteria.
-All work completed in and around a busy urban site with no disruption to the pedestrian or traffic flow while maintaining operations of the two floors of underground parking below the building.
-The building has a phased opening, with the Downtown Denver Expeditionary School and three levels of the Denver Public Schools administration staff occupying numerous levels while construction continues in the remainder of the building.
+The Design Build vertical campus project includes elementary, high school and college classrooms and associated academic office space, student organization spaces, collaborative administrative office spaces and expansion of the ground floor and lobby areas and the 14th floor cafeteria.
+The project has a phased opening, with the Downtown Denver Expeditionary School and three levels of the Denver Public Schools administration staff occupying multiple levels while construction continues in the remainder of the building.